The Complete Setup Guide for the Sony a1

 AF Tracking Sensitivity

 When it comes to how “sticky” the a1’s AF system is to your subject when it goes out of focus, you will want to pay attention to the “AF Tracking Sensitivity” setting.
-Here you can adjust the sensitivity between 1 (where the AF tries to stay locked on to the same subject) to 5 (where the system is actively trying to keep something in focus the whole time).
-What kind of subject you are photographing and how fast they are moving should help dictate this setting.
+Here, you can adjust the sensitivity between 1 (where the AF tries to stay locked onto the same subject) and 5 (where the system is actively trying to keep something in focus the whole time).
+What kind of subject you photograph and how fast they are moving should help dictate this setting.
 By default, it is set to 3 (Standard).

 This setting can be found in the “Focus” menu tab under the “1: AF/MF” section under “AF Tracking Sensitivity”.